HIGHLIGHTS

 congregations of wildlife and a truly fascinating human history, South

 Georgia is an island of incredible riches.
-On

 approach, jagged mountain peaks rise steeply, while seabirds are often

-coastline is yours to explore!
+to explore!

 Your

-area, will use their local knowledge to plan your voyage from day to
+experienced expedition team will use their local knowledge to plan your

-day, choosing the best options based on the prevailing weather, sea
+voyage from day to day, choosing the best options based on the

-state and wildlife opportunities.
-We
+prevailing weather, sea state and wildlife opportunities.

-water’s surface.
+the water’s surface.

-fur seals and elephant seals (making sure you listen to your guides and
+seals and elephant seals (making sure you listen to your guides and

 keep your distance!) and wander along pebbled streams and grassy